Chain Drive System

 Chang Ssu-Hsun

-Was used to improve on the designs of many existing machines, primarily
+Was used to improve on the designs of many existing machines, primarily textile machines that had used belts previously.

-machines that were essential to the early Industrial Revolution; is still used today in many machines,
+Was a major component in many of the machines that were essential to the early Industrial Revolution; is still used today in many machines, especially those used for transportation.

 Back to Table of Contents